 See a Movie Like Hollywood Royalty: The Notebook at Los Angeles Theatre

 What could be more romantic than seeing a movie like Hollywood royalty did in the 1930s and 40s?
 A handful of vintage movie theatres still remain in Los Angeles’ Broadway district downtown.
-One such gorgeous relic, the Los Angeles Theatre, plays host to a special Valentine’s movie celebration this year.
-Featuring a screening of The Notebook (2004), with Ryan Gosling and Rachel McAdams, the event will also include games, live performances, and a DJ amid a full bar and free photo booth.
+One such gorgeous relic is the Los Angeles Theatre.
 Get dressed up with your love and enjoy a true taste of Hollywood glamour amid the theatre’s crystal chandeliers, ornate ceilings, and decadent decor.

 Experience a Century of Winemaking: San Antonio Winery